petegale/pirov/README.md

-#PiROV
+# PiROV

-Pi-ROV is a remotely operated vehicle based on a raspberry pi zero.
+Pi-ROV is a remotely operated submersible based on a raspberry pi zero.

 The code in this repo provides a node app that serves a web interface to allow control of the ROV and provides video from the onboard webcam.